atgreen/idm-satellite-openshift-demo/README.md

 1. Set the nameserver on your browser host to point at the IdM server, and keep it there.

+1. Configure Satellite to authenticate users defined in IdM by running the following command on the satellite server:
+"```satellite-installer --foreman-ipa-authentication=true```".

 # Step 3: Install OpenShift Container Platform (OCP)

 The OCP server will be an all-in-one OpenShift deployment.